Liang Province rebellion: Outbreak (184)

 The rebellion began in the winter of 184 with two groups of Qiang people causing disturbances in the outlying regions of northwestern China, one group in the northwestern commanderies of Beidi and Anding, and another in at the counties of Fuhan (枹罕) and Heguan (河關) in the upper Yellow River valley.
 Initially, the two groups were likely separate, each trying to seize the opportunity to resist the weakened Han rule after years of corruption and misrule.
-The situation escalated in October or November 184 when the troops of the Auxiliary of Loyal Barbarians From Huangzhong (湟中義從胡), which consisted of Qiang and Lesser Yuezhi recruits sent to suppress the disturbances, mutinied against their Han Chinese superiors in the military camp of Lianju (令居; northwest of present-day Lanzhou) and joined the insurgents, killing the Colonel Protector of the Qiang (護羌校尉), Leng Zheng (冷徵), in the process.
+The situation escalated in October or November 184 when the troops of the Auxiliary of Loyal Barbarians From Huangzhong (湟中義從胡), which consisted of Qiang and Lesser Yuezhi recruits sent to suppress the disturbances, mutinied against their Han Chinese superiors in the military camp of Lianju (令居; (Note: Following the pronunciation specified by Meng Kang's (孟康; 220 - 250s) commentary to the Book of Han.
+See note 14 of de Crespigny (1984), p.
+471. Meng Kang was an official of Cao Wei during the Three Kingdoms era.
+While he did not have a biography in Chen Shou's Records of the Three Kingdoms, Pei Songzhi cited a record of Meng's life from Weilue in his annotations to Du Shu's (Du Ji's son) biography in Records.) northwest of present-day Lanzhou) and joined the insurgents, killing the Colonel Protector of the Qiang (護羌校尉), Leng Zheng (冷徵), in the process.
 At this point, the two groups had joined together, with former Auxiliary soldiers Beigong Boyu (北宮伯玉) and Li Wenhou (李文侯) as their leaders.
 This union meant that the rebels now had control of the band of territory along the Yellow River in present-day Lanzhou.

-Within a few weeks, the rebels attacked and captured Qianya (允吾), the capital of Jincheng Commandery (金城), making the commandery their main stronghold for rebel operations.
+Within a few weeks, the rebels attacked and captured Qianya (允吾 (Note: Following the pronunciation specified by Ying Shao's commentary to the Book of the Later Han and the annotation of Yan Shigu.
+See note 37 of de Crespigny (1984), p.
+474. The modern pronunciation of the same characters would be "Yunwu".)), the capital of Jincheng Commandery (金城), making the commandery their main stronghold for rebel operations.
 The rebels were helped by the fact that the local governor Zuo Chang (左昌), Inspector of Liang Province (涼州刺史), had embezzled the funds allocated for the defence force, making no relief possible.
 The Grand Administrator Chen Yi (陳懿) went to the rebels' camp to negotiate for the release of hostages, but the rebels killed him.
 The hostages – which included Bian Zhang, the former Prefect of Xin'an (新安縣令); and Han Sui, Attendant Official of Liang Province (涼州從事) – were then persuaded to join the rebels' cause.
 The addition of such reputable and influential men gave the rebellion wider popular support, and the two men were to play more prominent roles in the rebellion as the course of events progressed.